arthurhammer/StatusBarTester/README.md

 A simple app to quickly toggle the double-height status bar (on applicable devices).
 Makes it easy and quick to test how your app handles status bar changes on a real device.

-> Like ⌘K in the Simulator but for a real device.
+> Like ⌘Y in the Simulator but for a real device.

 ![Screenshot](screenshot.png)